OlaKlingberg/DTSA-5506-Data-Mining-Project/README.md

 # Vaccine Misinformation – A Twitter Pandemic
-Final project in the course DTSA-5506 Data Mining Project, at University of Colorado Boulder
+Final project in the course *Data Mining Project* (DTSA-5506), at University of Colorado Boulder

 ## ABSTRACT
 In this project, I investigate tweets containing misinformation about the COVID-19 vaccines.